frequently asked questions

 What aboriginal culture and content do you include in your tours ?

 Our adventures invariably are conducted in, on and around sites of traditional Aboriginal land tenure in the presence of Indigenous Australians.
 Where possible we have sought and received approval for access from the relevant indigenous management authority, Traditional Owners or caretaker group for those sites.
-Further exposure to Aboriginal culture and traditions will be dependent on the adventure you undertake.

 Who will be my guide?